Link an Account

 Users can manually link a bank account through the Link Account UI Component by selecting the "Can't find your bank?" option.
 This action directs users to a new screen where they must provide essential bank account details, as follows:

-If the user clicks on Cancel at this stage, the linked account will not be added.
+If the user clicks on Cancel at this stage, the linked account is not added.

 Declaration of Ownership via SCA Challenge

-Once the user successfully entered the details, it is critical that the registered account belongs to the Identity attempting to link it therefore the user will need to click on "Continue" where he will need to perform an SCA.
-Once the SCA Challenge is completed, the last step will be to initiate a bank transfer.
+Once the user successfully enters the details, it is critical that the registered account belongs to the Identity attempting to link it.
+The user needs to click on "Continue" and perform an SCA.
+Once the SCA Challenge is completed, the last step is to initiate a bank transfer.

-If the user clicks on Cancel the component will trigger a decline event which should be handled by the application.
+If the user clicks on Cancel, the component triggers a decline event which should be handled by the application.

 Control Check Through a Test Funding Transaction

-After successfully completing the SCA process, user must demonstrate control over the external account by performing a test funding transaction.
-The UI component will redirect the user to the final screen, displaying the following details:
+After successfully completing the SCA process, the user must demonstrate control over the external account by performing a test funding transaction.
+The UI component redirects the user to the final screen, displaying the following details:

 This step is critical to verify that the registered identity controls the account.
 It is essential that users include the reference code in the funding transaction.
-Failure to complete the test funding transaction will result in the linked account remaining in the PENDING_FUNDING state.
+Failure to complete the test funding transaction results in the linked account remaining in the PENDING_FUNDING state.

 To assist you with testing the funding test transaction, we have created a new simulator accessible via our API here.